rmwenzel/ames_house_prices/explore/index.md

- Notable pairs of distinct ordinal variables with low information distance are
+ Notable pairs of distinct ordinal variables with low dependence distance are

 - `Fireplaces` and `FireplaceQu` have the lowest dependence distance ($D \approx 0.53$).
 This is somewhat interesting, in that the quantities these variables are measuring are distinct (albeit related).
 - `GarageQual` and `GarageCond` have the next lowest ($D \approx 0.54$).
 Inspecting their descriptions above we see that they have very similar categories, so they are measuring very similar things.
 There is ostensibly a distinction between the quality of the garage and its condition, however.